Foundation Summer Camps

 Family Paleontologist Camp

-A three day immersion into paleontology, this camp is geared for children (age 12 - 16) accompanied by a parent or grandparent.
-Between July 15 - 17, 2014 (9:00 a.m. - 4:00 p.m.), participants will experience the life of a paleontologist - everything from field collecting and cleaning fossils to studying and photography to writing in a field note book throughout the camp.
+A three day immersion into paleontology, this camp is geared for children (age 12 - 16) accompanied by a parent, grandparent or legal guardian.
+Between July 14 - 18, 2015 (9:00 a.m. - 4:00 p.m.), participants will experience the life of a paleontologist - everything from field collecting and cleaning fossils to studying and photography to writing in a field note book throughout the camp.
 During field collecting, participants will be able to keep what they find.

 Because of the depth of this camp, participants must meet these criteria: